uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/powr.rst

-   Special values and VM Error Status treatment for v?Powr function are the same as for pow, unless otherwise indicated in this table:
+   Special values and VM status code treatment for v?Powr function are the same as for pow, unless otherwise indicated in this table: